-We aim both implicitly and explicity to:
+We aim both implicitly and explicitly to:

-- Encourage the development of informed and responsible healthy life choices - Develop effective relationships - Nuture mutal trust and respect between individuals and groups - Foster self-respect and self-esteem amoung all members of the community developing understanding and tolerance of others - Prepare pupils for the opportunities, responsibilities and experiences of adult life, including financial ones - · Develop an awareness of social, economic, political and ecological issues - · Learn about the world around them and how they fit into this - Develop core skills such as resiliance, managing risk and being able to adapt to change
+- Encourage the development of informed and responsible healthy life choices - Develop effective relationships - Nurture mutual trust and respect between individuals and groups Foster self-respect and self-esteem among all members of the community developing understanding and tolerance of others - Prepare pupils for the opportunities, responsibilities and experiences of adult life, including financial experiences - Develop an awareness of social, economic, political and ecological issues - Learn about the world around them and how they fit in - Develop core skills such as resilience, managing risk and being able to adapt to change

 The key aim of PSHE is to help children achieve more, previously set out under the framework called 'Every Child Matters'.
-There is a focus on students learning about how to be healthy; stay safe; and enjoy and achieve through learning.
-These topics link to the information outlined in the Government Review of PSHE (March 2013) and the 3 core themes.
-The Iffley Academy PSHE lessons relate to these: Core Theme 1: Health and Wellbeing Core Theme 2: Relationships Core Theme 3: Living in the Wider World.
+There is a focus on students learning about how to be healthy; stay safe; and achieve through learning.
+These topics link to the information outlined in the Government Review of PSHE (March 2015) and the 3 core themes, which wholly align with the fundamental principles of Restorative Practice, which resides at the heart of The Iffley Academy.
+The Iffley Academy PSHE lessons relate to these core themes in the following ways: